 A table is a kind of chart that organizes and presents data in rows and columns.
 It makes information easier to grasp, understand, and analyze at a glance, compared to explaining the same data through plain text.

+Microsoft Word gives you various ways to insert or create a table.
+And you've got granular control over the formatting, layout, and appearance of Microsoft Word tables.
 Table charts are useful in different types of Word projects, whether for personal, educational, or business use.

 (Note: The screenshots and instructions that follow are made using Microsoft Word for Mac version 16.4.
 If you’re using a different version of Word, then the interface and steps may be different.)